Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Yeah, yeah, yeah.

-Dave would go to his grandfather.
+Dave would go to his grandfather

-Yeah, which in itself was a good big and funny
+yeah which in itself was a

-because it's in the kitchen.
+good big and fronding because it's in the kitchen

-You'd be like, oh, suddenly Granddad's hands are in your mouth.
+suddenly granddad's hands are in your mouth

-I love you too, Grandad.
+okay I love you too granddad

-Grandad, can we make sure we wash those mitts before you?
+we wash those mitts before yeah

-Did you ever have braces or anything?
+but did you ever have braces or anything

-Your teeth are very straight.
+your teeth are very straight

-They're sort of in two bits, unfortunately.
+oh they're sort of in two bits

 So they're not quite on it.

-I could have got, I was actually supposed to get braces.
+I was actually supposed to get braces.

-But then I cracked it at the orthodontist and said, I don't want to do this.
+But then I cracked it at the orthodontist and said,

 And my parents were so lovely.

-We were like, well, if he doesn't want to do it, and the guy was furious.
+We were like, well, if he doesn't want to do it,

 Because he's a friend of my granddad.